Transformer Oil Purifiers and Their Supporting Equipment in Power Systems

 To counter the constant aging of transformer oil and keep the fluid at peak performance, purpose-built purifiers rely on mechanisms engineered to fend off the main deteriorative effects.
 Coordinated physical approaches strip unwanted agents such as water, particulate matter, and reactive acidic species.
 The purification principles can be summarized as follows:

-• Filtration: The oil flows through stacked filter stages, progressively finer in mesh.
-Each stage picks up finer particulates—grime, metal wear, and by-products of oil breakdown—yet transparent, keeping the ensuing oil stream inside the transformer low in particulate contaminants.
+- Filtration: As the oil flows and passes through the stacked filter stages, the mesh of the filters becomes progressively finer.
+Each stage removes finer particulates from the oil, including grime, metal wear, and the by-products of the oil’s breakdown.
+These particulates are so small that the oil itself remains transparent, thereby maintaining the outgoing oil stream within the transformer low in particulate contaminants.

 Supporting Equipment for Transformer Oil Purifiers